kennux/VHair/README.md

 This is a currently in-development realtime hair rendering solution.
 The main purpose of this project is of eductational nature, it is (atleast currently) not even remotely useable in production!

+# This project requires Unity 2021.2.0a18 or higher!

 ## Third-Party Code

 ### AMD's TressFX